 Still, it’s good to know when you’re starting a blog, why you’re starting a blog, as this will affect how you go about things and how much time you’ll spend on your travel blog.
 If you start a blog purely as a way to keep friends and family informed while you’re traveling or as a creative output, then there really are no “must-do’s”.
 But if you plan on growing your blog into a business in one way or another, there are.
 Below I’ve listed how to create a blog in several steps… and how to keep it running once you’re all set up.

 1. Pick a name and secure it everywhere

 You’ve already thought long and hard about what your travel blog will be about, so you’ve probably come up with some names for it as well.
 Now, before you buy the domain name you have in mind, it’s important to head over to social media first.
 And by social media I mean every big social media channel:

 You see, you don’t want to make the same mistake as I did.
-I decided on “Wonderful Wanderings” as the name for my own blog, but “WonderfulWanderings” as an account name wasn’t available anymore for all of those social media channels and so I’m stuck with different handles now, which makes it confusing for people who want to follow me.
+I decided on “Wonderful Wanderings” as the name for my own blog, but “WonderfulWanderings” as an account name wasn’t available anymore for all of those social media channels and for some it was also too long, so I’m stuck with different handles now, which might make it confusing for people who want to follow me.

 - My Facebook page is: facebook.com/WondWanderings

 - My Instagram is: instagram.com/wonderfulwanderings/

 - My Google+ page is: plus.google.com/+Wonderfulwanderings/posts – but I’m only really active on my personal profile there

 See what I mean?
 So when you’ve decided on a blog name, first go to all of these social media channels and check whether that name is still available on all of them.
 If it isn’t and you’re really set on the name, you can try a logical variation on it, but then do use that variation for all of your social media and not just for a few channels.